« back to about

 Heart Health Convenings: NashvilleHealth is serving as a convening organization for ongoing meetings of key heart health organizations in the community, including the American Heart Association, the YMCA, the Mayor’s Office and the TN Chapter of the American College of Cardiology.
 These ongoing meetings serve to foster dialogue and connectivity of our efforts.

-Heart Health Summit: NashvilleHealth is partnering with the YMCA of Tennessee to address heart health and chronic disease prevention in the city.
-Together, we host an annual health summit focused on taking clinical learnings and programs and applying them in the community.
+Heart Health Summit: NashvilleHealth partnered with the YMCA of Tennessee to address heart health and chronic disease prevention in the city.
+Together, we hosted three health summits focused on taking clinical learnings and programs and applying them in the community.

-Women’s Heart Alliance: NashvilleHealth is serving on the Steering Committee of the Women’s Heart Alliance (WHA) Cities with Heart Initiative: Nashville.
-The multi-pronged initiative includes women’s heart health awareness, screening and diagnosis.
-In the initial phase, activities have focused on the heart health of nurses and municipal employees.
+Women’s Heart Alliance: NashvilleHealth served on the Steering Committee of the Women’s Heart Alliance (WHA) Cities with Heart Initiative: Nashville.
+The multi-pronged initiative included women’s heart health awareness, screening and diagnosis.
+In the initial phase, activities focused on the heart health of nurses and municipal employees.
 More than 600 Nashville women have been screened through this initiative.

 American Heart Association: The American Heart Association is working with local citizens and community leaders, collaborating with neighbors and supporters.
 They offer CPR training courses, employee wellness programs and other educational resources on topics such as congenital heart defects and healthy living.

 American Medical Association (AMA): The AMA is leading meaningful innovation to enable a better health care system for patients, physicians and the country.